Springboard raises $31 million to retool the technology workforce

 Mentor-guided online training platform Springboard has raised $31 million in a series B round of funding led by Telstra Ventures.

-The raise comes amid surging demand for online learning, with Udemy recently reporting that course enrollment had risen by 425% during the pandemic lockdown and Udacity disclosing that its annual recurring revenue (ARR) had grown by 260% for the first half of 2020.
-Founded in 2013, San Francisco-based Springboard focuses specifically on plugging the technology talent gap, offering a range of courses across coding, analytics, design, and data science & AI.
+The raise comes amid surging demand for online learning, with Udemy recently reporting that course enrollment had risen 425% during the pandemic lockdown and Udacity disclosing that its annual recurring revenue (ARR) had grown 260% for the first half of 2020.
+Founded in 2013, San Francisco-based Springboard aims to plug the technology talent gap, offering a range of courses across coding, analytics, design, data science, and AI.

-Prices vary, but the Data Analytics Career Track costs $5,500 when paid upfront and provides students around 400 hours of coursework that must be completed within six months.
+Prices vary, but the Data Analytics Career Track costs $5,500 when paid up front and offers students around 400 hours of coursework that must be completed within six months.
 It also comes with a job guarantee.
-There are additional payment options, including monthly payments or the option to defer until the graduate starts a new job.
-The UI/UX design course, as another example, costs around $10,000 when paid upfront.
+There are also monthly payment plans or the option to defer tuition until the graduate starts a new job.
+As another example, the UI/UX design course costs around $10,000 when paid up front.

 Skilling up

-Traditional universities and online education platforms have often been criticized for not equipping students with the skills and tools needed to thrive in the workforce, something Springboard touts as a main differentiator.

-The data analytics career track, for instance, was designed in partnership with Microsoft after the duo announced a tie-up last December alongside Springboard’s $11 million series A round.
+Traditional universities and online education platforms have often been criticized for not equipping students with the skills needed to thrive in the workforce, something Springboard specifically targets.
+Its data analytics program, for instance, was designed in partnership with Microsoft after the duo announced a tie-up last December as part of Springboard’s $11 million series A round.
 The program aims to train 5,000 students for analytics jobs in the coming years and includes important non-technical skills such as problem-solving, communication, and strategic thinking.

-Every Springboard student is allocated a personal mentor, who works in a field related to the course, with participants stemming from companies such as Oracle, Amazon, Uber, and Airbnb.
-The mentors provide one-to-one feedback on a weekly basis.
-This is one of Springboard’s major selling points, as its links with technology companies have led to job offers from the likes of Google, Microsoft, Facebook, IBM, Zoom, and Verizon.
+Every Springboard student is allocated a personal mentor, who works in a field related to the course and provides one-on-one feedback each week.
+Mentors hail from companies such as Oracle, Amazon, Uber, and Airbnb.
+This program is one of Springboard’s major selling points, as its links with technology companies have led to job offers from the likes of Google, Microsoft, Facebook, IBM, Zoom, and Verizon.

-Moreover, while many companies have had to pivot their business models to support social distancing during the pandemic, Springboard has facilitated remote education since its inception, which puts it in a strong position to capitalize on the “new normal.”
+And while many companies have had to pivot their business models to support social distancing during the pandemic, Springboard has always facilitated remote education, which puts it in a strong position to capitalize on the “new normal.”

-Springboard had previously raised around $22 million, and with another $31 million in the bank it says it’s well-financed to “double down on student employability” by creating stronger partnerships with employers and building new products to help students enter the workforce.
+Springboard had previously raised around $22 million, and with another $31 million in the bank it’s well-financed to “double down on student employability” by creating stronger partnerships with employers and building new products to help students enter the workforce.

 “With this new capital, we see an opportunity to double down on our industry-leading human-centric approach to delivering career outcomes — [to] not only better support our learners, but also partner with universities and employers, enabling them to navigate this online-first economic reality,” Springboard cofounder and CEO Gautam Tambay told VentureBeat.